Tanner Thorson

 Tanner Delbert Thorson (born May 7, 1996) is an American professional dirt track racing driver.
-He competes in the United States Auto Club (USAC) and World of Outlaws.
+He competes in the United States Auto Club (USAC) and High Limit Racing.
 Thorson has also competed in the NASCAR Camping World Truck Series, last driving the Nos.
 12 and 20 Chevrolet Silverados for Young's Motorsports in 2018.

 Racing career

 USAC racing

 Thorson raced in the USAC Midget National Tour for many years.
 He won the 2016 USAC National Midget Series championship on the strength of 17 wins.
 A highlight of the season was winning the Gold Crown Midget Nationals at Tri-City Speedway.
 He also made some starts in asphalt Late Models and an ARCA start on the dirt at the Springfield Mile.
 Thorson began USAC Sprint Car racing in 2021 and ran for the Rookie of the Year.
 He won his first USAC wingless Sprint Car feature on April 23, 2021 at Big Diamond Speedway in his thirteenth start.
 Thorson won his fifth feature USAC Midget win of the season on August 5, 2021 at Bridgeport Speedway.
 It was Thorson's 25th career win, which put him in 16th place on the all-time wins list.

 On January 16, 2022, Thorson beat Christopher Bell to claim his first Chili Bowl Nationals win.